Who needs it/why should I buy it?

 How much homeowner insurance do you need?

 When deciding how much homeowner insurance you need to protect your home, contact your insurance agent.
 He or she can professionally assess your coverage needs.
+The replacement cost of your home is generally the amount you insure your home for - it's a calculated value and is based on the specifics of your home.

 Be prepared to provide information about your home: